Noushir/Noushir/README.md

 #  Hola!
 I'm Noushir🖐️

+📖 Master of Science _ Artificial Intelligence and Machine Learning in Science - Queen Mary University of London, London, United Kingdom.

-📖Bachelor of Engineering'24 - Acharya Institute of Technology, Bengaluru.
+✅Bachelor of Engineering'24 _ Artificial intelligence and Machine Learning-Acharya Institute of Technology, Bengaluru, India

 🤖Specialized in Artificial intelligence and Machine Learning.